 1. Child custody

-If you are bringing children of your own to the marriage, there’s the additional stress of managing the dynamics among the two sets of children.
+If you are bringing children of your own to the marriage, there’s the additional stress of managing the dynamics among the two sets of children and learning how to resolve conflicts in a blended family.
 Have a discussion with your children.
 He needs to do the same with his children.
 Come to an agreement on the ground rules.